LYC-vio/Readthedocs_test/docs/source/index.rst

 .. toctree::
    usage
    api
-   notebooks/PCA_with_cats
+   Markdown test

 .. toctree::
-   :maxdepth: 2
+   :maxdepth: 1
-   :caption: Contents:
+   :caption: Notebooks:

    notebooks/PCA_with_cats

+Must have an empty line between caption and the folloing content!